atsbomb/bombRig/README.md

 - Simple IK

-Select exactly 5 objects and run.
-First selection should be the all character control, second selection should be parent of the following IK chain, the last 3 objects will be the actual IK chain (start, mid, end).
+Select exactly 4 objects and run.
+First selection should be parent of the following IK chain, the last 3 objects will be the actual IK chain (start, mid, end).
 ```
 import importlib
 import bombRig.ik